sc68cal/openstack-networking-guide/scenario-legacy-lb/scenario-legacy-lb.md

 #### Packet flow

 The following steps involve the network node.
+FIXME

 1. The external interface forwards the packet to the Open vSwitch external bridge `br-ex`.